ansonantony/ansonantony/README.md

 ## About Me

 - 💻 I love coding and building things.
-- 🌱 Currently learning [What You're Learning].
+- 🌱 Currently learning Data Science.
-- 🎯 Working on [What You're Working On].
+- 🎯 Working on JusticeVault.

 ## Get in Touch